The Curious Case of In-Training Compression of State Space Models: Selective SSMs, SISO systems and Mamba

-Selective SSMs are built with dynamical systems that fall under the linear parameter varying (LPV) framework, with the parameter being the layer input.
+Selective SSMs are built with dynamical systems that fall under {a special case of LTV systems,} the linear parameter varying (LPV) framework, with the parameter being the layer input.
 Such systems are also referred to as Linear Input Varying (LIV) and their general case state equations are given by,

 For these systems, the controllability and observability Gramians are no longer stationary.
 In particular, for each possible input $\vx \in \mathcal{X}$, one would in principle need to solve a set of Lyapunov inequalities of the form